randxie/alpha-pilot-team-deadlock/simulation/gate_sim/README.md

 # V2
 Just unzip GateSim2.zip.
 Rest all is same.
 Almost error free bounding points as it uses 2 views one in which a mask is rendered onto the scene which is used to see the difference with non rendered image.
+Use `ppsim2.py` for generating the results.

 # V1
 ## Gate Simulator